-Tom Brady has retired from the NFL after 22 seasons in the league.
+Tom Brady has played 22 seasons in the NFL, even retiring once (before unretiring).

 Yet no one can say they have loved Brady for his support of the LGBTQ community.
-The Greatest Of All Time has, over his storied career, been absolutely silent about his thoughts on basic human rights like marriage equality, or even his willingness to accept a gay or bi teammate.
+The Greatest Of All Time has, over his storied career, been absolutely silent about his thoughts on basic human rights like marriage equality, or even his willingness to accept a gay or bi teammate (while actually having two who have come out).

 I’m not here to bash Brady in any way.
 While I’m a lifelong New England Patriots fan, I’ve never been a big fan of Brady himself (and it’s also impossible for my 2014 prediction of Brady’s future to have been more wrong).
 I have deep respect for him as a football player and a sports leader — What he’s done really was, just two decades ago, unthinkable in the NFL.

-Yet doing a basic search for Brady’s thoughts on our community’s issues — and talking to two gay men who have interacted with Brady during their careers — it’s clear he has made a conscious decision, like so many other pro athletes, to avoid (almost) anything that could possibly smack of “politics.”
+Yet doing a basic search for Brady’s thoughts on our community’s issues — and talking to two gay men who have interacted with Brady during their careers — it’s clear he has made a conscious decision to not discuss LGBTQ rights, or even mention gay people or sexual orientation.

 As they’re often compared, searches for Peyton Manning brought up similar results, though Manning did speak publicly about his acceptance of Michael Sam as a potential teammate.